thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

     return features, response
 ```

 The results of the above function can then be piped into any model that takes multi-dimensional input and output data.
-In long term prediction scenarios, the recursive and direct strategies neglect stochastic dependencies between future values.
-Using models that take multi-dimensional inputs and outputs therefore seems the most natural choice of models as the main advantages of the MIMO forecasting strategy are that
+In long term prediction scenarios, both the iterated (because of the accumulation of errors in the forecasts) and direct strategies neglect stochastic dependencies between future values.
+The main advantages of the MIMO forecasting strategy are that

-1. Only one model is trained instead of $$H$$ different models.
+1. only one model is trained instead of $$H$$ different models;
-2. No conditional independence assumptions are made (c.f. direct strategy).
+2. no conditional independence assumptions are made (c.f. direct strategy); and
-3. There is no accumulation of error of individual forecasts (c.f. iterated strategy).
+3. there is no accumulation of error of individual forecasts (c.f. iterated strategy).

+Using models that take multi-dimensional inputs and outputs therefore seems like the most natural choice of models for forecasting.

-One constraint of the MIMO strategy is that all horizons $$H$$ are to be forecasted with the same model, which limits the flexibility of our model.
-One approach to combat this assumption is to combine the direct and MIMO strategy, called the DIRMO strategy[^2].
-The general idea is to split the forecasting horizon $$H$$ into $$n = \frac{H}{b}$$ blocks of length $$b$$ (where $$b \in \{1, \ldots, H\}$$).
-We then train $$n$$ different models, where each model is used to predict one of the blocks in a MIMO fashion.
+One constraint of the MIMO strategy is that all horizons $$H$$ are to be forecasted with the same model, which limits our flexibility.
+One approach to combat this assumption is to combine the direct and MIMO strategy, and is called the DIRMO strategy[^2].
+The general idea is to split the forecasting horizon $$H$$ into $$m = \frac{H}{b}$$ blocks of length $$b$$ (where $$b \in \{1, \ldots, H\}$$).
+We then train $$m$$ different models, where each model is used to predict one of the blocks in a MIMO fashion.

 ## Final words

-Out of the three strategies discussed here the MIMO strategy seems to be the most natural approach to applying machine learning methods to forecasting problems.
+Out of the three strategies discussed here the MIMO strategy seems to be the most natural approach to applying machine learning methods to long-term forecasting problems.

 However, when it comes to forecasting there is no silver bullet and what works best may be problem specific.
-One downside of using machine learning methods (or any non-parametric model for that matter) for forecasting problems is that we can't quantify the uncertainty in our predictions in terms of frequentist confidence or Bayesian credible intervals.
+One downside of using machine learning methods for forecasting problems (or any non-parametric model for that matter) is that we can't quantify the uncertainty in our predictions in terms of frequentist confidence or Bayesian credible intervals.
 This problem can perhaps be partly mitigated by using the [block bootstrap](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)#Block_bootstrap) to get bootstrapped confidence intervals.

-If your ultimate goal is more explanatory in nature rather than predictive, you may find that more classical models like state-space models will give you better bang for your buck.
-Bayesian dynamic linear models (DLMs) in particular work nicely here because of their flexibility and ease of interpretation (check out [this](http://multithreaded.stitchfix.com/blog/2016/04/21/forget-arima/) post over at Stitch Fix for an excellent discussion of these models).
+If your ultimate goal is more explanatory rather than predictive in nature, you may find that more classical models like state-space models will give you better bang for your buck.
+Bayesian dynamic linear models (DLMs) in particular work nicely here, because of their flexibility and ease of interpretation (check out [this](http://multithreaded.stitchfix.com/blog/2016/04/21/forget-arima/) post over at Stitch Fix for an excellent discussion of these models).

-I have put up the code used in this post in an IPython notebook [here]({{ BASE_PATH }}/ipython-notebooks/2016_06_30/time-series-forecasting.ipynb), and I also go through a basic forecasting problem to illustrate how to use these methods.
+The code used in this post can be found in an IPython notebook [here]({{ BASE_PATH }}/ipython-notebooks/2016_06_30/time-series-forecasting.ipynb), which also goes through a basic forecasting problem to illustrate how to use these methods.
 This should give you all you need to try and apply your favorite machine learning algorithm to your forecasting problem.

 ## References